expo/examples/with-reanimated/README.md

 ## 🚀 How to use

-> `npx create-react-native-app my-app -t with-reanimated`
+> `npx create-expo my-app --example with-reanimated`

 - Run `yarn` or `npm install`
 - Run `yarn start` or `npm run start` to try it out.